laristra/portage/doc/mismatch.md

 ### Filling Empty Cells

-The calling application may choose to leave the empty cells untouched [Portage::Empty_fixup_type::LEAVE_EMPTY](\ref Portage::LEAVE_EMPTY) or to fill it using extrapolation [Portage::Empty_fixup_type::EXTRAPOLATE](\ref Portage::EXTRAPOLATE).
+The calling application may choose to leave the empty target cells untouched [Portage::Empty_fixup_type::LEAVE_EMPTY](\ref Portage::LEAVE_EMPTY) or to fill it using extrapolation [Portage::Empty_fixup_type::EXTRAPOLATE](\ref Portage::EXTRAPOLATE).